Doodles and giggles: Some senators spend impeachment trial in distraction

 And on the Republican side, many senators throughout the week have treated the proceedings with barely disguised contempt, viewing the impeachment trial as an unconstitutional attack on a former president who is not culpable in the violence.

 During the question-and-answer portion of the trial Friday afternoon, Sens.
-Rick Scott (R-Fla.) and Bill Hagerty (R-Tenn.) asked the defense if it wasn’t just a “political show trial.”
+Rick Scott (R-Fla.) and Bill Hagerty (R-Tenn.) asked the defense whether it wasn’t just a “political show trial.”

 The dismissive behavior of some senators is a departure even from Trump’s first impeachment trial a year ago, when he was acquitted by the Republican-controlled Senate on charges that he improperly pressured Ukraine to try to damage then-presidential candidate Joe Biden.
 Many GOP Republicans sat and listened to the proceedings even if the outcome, like now, also appeared to be predetermined.